URLSession in Swift: The Essential Guide [with Examples]

 Grouping the Downloads for a Web Page into a Session

-Behind the scenes, a browser loads several files:
+Behind the scenes, the browser loads several files:

 • The HTML file with the page’s content and the URLs of all other resources.

-• The CSS style sheets that define the visual design of the page.
+• The CSS style sheets defining the visual design of the page.

 • Every image on the page.